+a.
+Grass Type Vegetation

 Stability of a slope can be threatened by erosion due to surface water runoff.
-Erosion rills and gullies can lead to surface sloughing and possibly deep-seated failure surfaces.

 Erosion control and revegetation measures must, therefore, be an integral part of all reinforced slope system designs and specifications.
 If not otherwise protected, reinforced slopes should be vegetated after construction to prevent or minimize erosion due to rainfall and runoff on the face.
 Vegetation requirements will vary by geographic and climatic conditions and are, therefore, project specific.

-Geosynthetic reinforced slopes inherently can be difficult sites to establish and maintain vegetative cover due to the steep grades that can be achieved.
+For the unwrapped face (the soil surface exposed), erosion control measures are necessary to prevent unraveling and sloughing of the face.
+A wrapped face helps reduce erosion problems; however, treatments are still required on the face to shade the geosynthetic and prevent ultraviolet light exposure that will degrade the geosynthetic over time.
+In either case, conventional vegetated facing treatments generally rely on low growth, grass type vegetation with more costly flexible armor occasionally used where vegetation can not be established.
+Geosynthetic reinforced slopes can be difficult sites to establish and maintain grass type vegetative cover due to the steep grades that can be achieved.
 The steepness of the grade limits the amount of water absorbed by the soil before runoff occurs.
-Once vegetation is established on the face, it must be protected to ensure long-term survival.
 Although root penetration should not affect the reinforcement, the reinforcement will most likely restrict root growth.
 This can have an adverse influence on the growth of some plants.
-Maintenance issues, such as mowing, must be carefully considered in the selection of vegetation.
-Guidance should be obtained from maintenance and regional landscaping groups in the selection of the most appropriate low maintenance vegetation.

-b.
-Armored

-Slopes steeper than approximately 1:1 typically require facing support during construction.
-Exact slope angles will vary with soil types, i.e., amount of cohesion.
-Removable facing supports (e.g., wooden forms) or left-in-place welded wire mesh forms are typically used.
-Facing support may also serve as permanent or temporary erosion protection, depending on the requirements of the slope.
-A permanent facing such as gunite or emulsified asphalt may be applied to a RSS slope face to provide long-term ultra-violet protection, if the geosynthetic UV resistance is not adequate for the life of the structure.

-Geosynthetic Erosion Control Mats
+Grass is also frequently ineffective where slopes are impacted by waterways.

-A synthetic (permanent) erosion control mat may be used as a permanent facing.
-The mat must be stabilized against ultra-violet light and inert to naturally occurring soil-born chemicals and bacteria.
-The erosion control mat serves to: 1) protect the bare soil face against erosion until vegetation is established; 2) reduce runoff velocity for increased water absorption by the soil, thus promoting long-term survival of the vegetative cover; and 3) reinforce the root system of the vegetative cover.
-Maintenance of vegetation may be required, and should be considered when choosing the type of cover.
+A synthetic (permanent) erosion control mat is normally used to improve the performance of grass cover.
+This mat must also be stabilized against ultra-violet light and should be inert to naturally occurring soil-born chemicals and bacteria.
+The erosion control mat serves to: 1) protect the bare soil face against erosion until the vegetation is established; 2) assist in reducing runoff velocity for increased water absorption by the soil, thus promoting long-term survival of the vegetative cover; and 3) reinforce the surficial root system of the vegetative cover.